 Let’s have a deeper look at QA processes and how they are connected with the development steps.

 QA engineers start their work on the project in parallel with documentation generation.
 They review the requirements and documentation for:

 The aim is to analyze system architecture and technologies for discrepancies.

 For this step, think about using specialized software for documentation review, like Confluence.
-You can gather all related documentation which is used throughout the whole project, and maintain an internal knowledge base.
+You can gather all related documentation that is used throughout the whole project, and maintain an internal knowledge base.
 Every team member can see any changes as soon as any requirements or documents are changed, added, updated, or deleted.

 When the requirements have been established, it is time to start planning test cases, i.e. – describe the actions QA engineers perform to make sure the piece of software functions as planned.
 In case the volume of such cases turns to be really significant, you can also use special tools like TestRail or Zephyr for writing test cases.
-Both pieces of software allow creation and modification of tests, and track results using metrics.
+Both pieces of software allow for the creation and modification of tests and track results using metrics.

 When the development stage is finished, the QA team starts running the test cases.
 The main goal of this stage is to check whether the solution is developed properly from the technical perspective and meets the initial product owner’s requirements.

 Below are the main QA activities and their aims: